 The Africa Park management team also noted that more lion cubs are being expected as Ntwari the dominant male lion has been seen mating with other lionesses, hence the number is still growing.
 Lions breed quickly hence numbers are going to grow quite fast.

-In conclusion, lions have a major significance in Rwanda’s history as they directly link to the horrif genocide of 1994 were massif of innocent people lost their lives.
+In conclusion, lions have a major significance in Rwanda's history as they directly link to the horrific genocide of 1994 were massif of innocent people lost their lives.
 A growth and recovery of lion population in Akagera national park portrays recovery of Rwanda from her past breakdowns.
+Contact Gorilla Trek Africa for guided Rwanda game safaris to Akagera National Park